 Shook Partner Cary Silverman, Of Counsel Jonathan Wilson and Staff Attorney Sarah Goggans have authored a follow-up to their 2017 report, Torts of the Future: Addressing the Liability and Regulatory Implications of Emerging Technologies.
-The second edition examines the evolution of the regulatory and litigation landscapes and future liability trends associated with four primary emerging technology groups:
+The second edition examines evolutions in the regulatory and litigation landscapes and future liability trends associated with four primary emerging technology groups:

 - Robotics and artificial intelligence;